Skid Row Stabber

-The Skid Row Stabber is an American serial killer, responsible for the murders of 11 people in the Los Angeles neighborhood known as "Skid Row", which is notorious for housing a huge number of homeless people, who are regularly subjected to victimization.
+The Skid Row Stabber is an American serial killer, responsible for the murders of 11 people in the Los Angeles neighborhood known as Skid Row, which is notorious for housing a huge number of homeless people, who are regularly subjected to victimization.
 The criminal's signature weapon was a knife.
 While a suspect named Bobby Joe Maxwell was arrested, charged, and sentenced for the murders, his conviction was overturned in 2010.

 Murders

 The murders began on the morning of October 23, 1978.
 As victims, the killer chose the homeless, whose corpses were dumped in the alleyways of the various streets, located close to each other.
 The first victim was 50-year-old Jesse Martinez.
-On October 29th, the Stabber killed his second victim, 32-year-old Jose Cortes, followed a day later by 46-year-old Bruce Emmett Drake.
-On November 4th, 65-year-old J. P. Henderson was killed, and on November 9th, 39-year-old David Martin Jones was attacked and brutally killed near the Los Angeles City Hall in the downtown.
-Only two days later, 57-year-old Francisco Pérez Rodriguez became the next victim.
+On October 29, the stabber killed his second victim, 32-year-old Jose Cortes, followed a day later by 46-year-old Bruce Emmett Drake.
+On November 4, 65-year-old J.P.
+Henderson was killed, and on November 9, 39-year-old David Martin Jones was attacked and brutally killed near the Los Angeles City Hall.
+Two days later, 57-year-old Francisco Pérez Rodriguez became the next victim.

-The day after, the Stabber committed a double murder, killing both 36-year-old Frank Floyd Reed and 49-year-old Augustine E. Luna.
-On November 17th, 34-year-old Milford Fletcher, a Native American, was also killed.
-Three days later, the serial killer committed his next murder against 45-year-old Frank García, whose body was found on November 23rd, near City Hall.
+The day after, the stabber committed a double murder, killing 36-year-old Frank Floyd Reed and 49-year-old Augustine E. Luna.
+On November 17, 34-year-old Milford Fletcher, a Native American, was killed.
+Three days later, the serial killer murdered 45-year-old Frank García, whose body was found on November 23 near City Hall.
 Despite the fact that this murder occurred in a prestigious area of the city, with a large crowd present, the killer managed to escape unnoticed.
 No witnesses were located, but an imprint of a man's hand was found next to García's body, which, according to the investigators, could've been left by the killer.
 The last confirmed victim of the Skid Row Stabber was 26-year-old Luis Alvarez, who was stabbed to death on January 21, 1979.

 Investigation

-During the subsequent investigation, witnesses were found to David Jones' murder: three friends of the deceased claimed that an unknown person had talked with them for several minutes before committing the murder, after which he went up to Jones and stabbed him.
-According to the witnesses, the criminal was a 30-year-old black man, who spoke with a Puerto Rican accent and introduced himself as "Luther".
-Three months later, in January 1979, the inscription "My name is Luther, I kill wine o’s, I put them out of their misery!", was found in the toilet of the Los Angeles Bus Terminal building.
+During the subsequent investigation, witnesses were found to David Jones' murder: Three friends of the deceased claimed that an unknown person had talked with them for several minutes before committing the murder, after which he stabbed Jones.
+According to the witnesses, the criminal was a 30-year-old black man, who spoke with a Puerto Rican accent and introduced himself as Luther.
+Three months later, in January 1979, the inscription "My name is Luther, I kill wine o’s.
+I put them out of their misery!" was found in the toilet of the Los Angeles Bus Terminal.